explodecomputer/pelotas_2015/gwas/README.md

 ### Exercise 7

 There are hundreds of 'significant' SNPs, but only a few significantly associated regions in the genome.
 This is most likely due to a single **causal variant** with a large number of SNPs that have large test statistics simply because they are in linkage disequilibrium with the causal variant.

 It is convenient to identify the top SNP from each region in order to use in subsequent analysis such as functional annotation or Mendelian randomisation.
 We can use a process called 'clumping' to do this.
 This takes the top hit in the genome, and then removes all SNPs that are in LD with it (above a specified $r^2$ threshold and within a specified distance).
 It then does the same for the next top hit, and continues until there are no more significant hits apart from the iteratively selected significant independent SNPs.

-We can clump our results using the following script:
+We can clump our results using the `clump.sh` script/

+	less clump.sh
 	./clump.sh

 Look at the results in `../results/*.clumped`.
 How many significant independent SNPs are there?
 We can estimate the proportion of the phenotypic variance explained by that SNP using the following code in R (e.g. supposing our sample size is 8000 and the p-value is $1e^{-8}$: